 While we are almost ready to step into the new year, 2017 still has some aces in the sleeve for the logistics industry.
 This year, in a nutshell, was a year of non-logistics players entering the industry through innovations.
 For example, in May Uber officially announced the launch of Uber Freight to tackle the logistics market, Alphabet’s autonomous car unit Waymo brought the power of driverless driving to trucks and just this month Tesla presented its Semi Truck with specs that are beyond industry’s standard.
 The only way for the industry players to respond to such rivalry is to invest time and resources in new technologies like UPS did while exploring the blockchain.
 The shift in logistics is happening.
 The question is, as a logistics player, are you doing anything about it?
 As one famous Chinese proverb says: “The best time to plant a tree was 20 years ago.
 The second best time is now.”

-Welcome to the November Issue of “Across Logistics” news release, where we are presenting you the latest innovative technologies in logistics.
+Welcome to the November Issue of “Across Logistics” Innovation News Release, where we are presenting you the latest innovative technologies in logistics.

 Here is the list of topics in this issue: